embedly/embedly_wordpress_plugin/readme.txt

 Multi-Site

 1.
 Navigate to My Sites -> Network Admin.
 1.
-Follow Steps 1-5 in Using the Plugin Manager setup above.
-DO NOT NETWORK ACTIVATE.
+Follow Steps 1-5 in Using the Plugin Manager setup above. `Do not Network Activate.`
 1.
-Go to each site's dashboard and follow all steps above for Plugin Manager to activate.
+Go to each site's dashboard and activate Embedly in Plugins section..